yugo-baskara/Sports-Footwear-Sales/README.md

 ---

 ## Assumptions & Scope
-• each row represents a single transaction
+* each row represents a single transaction
-• dataset may contain inconsistencies from source systems
+* dataset may contain inconsistencies from source systems
-• project focuses on analytical processing (not OLTP design)
+* project focuses on analytical processing (not OLTP design)
-• batch processing approach is used
+* batch processing approach is used

----

-## Technology Stack
-MySQL 8.x
-SQL (DDL, DML, Data Cleaning, Data Analysis)

 ---